scalar-labs/scalar-kubernetes/README.md

 To get started with simple deployment, please follow [the getting started guide](docs/GettingStarted.md).
 This guide will cover how to build an environment with the tool.

-## Project Overview
+## Repository Overview

 The repo is divided into two sections, charts and operation.
-All terraform modules are in [scalar-terraform](https://github.com/scalar-labs/scalar-terraform); only the Kubernetes module is maintained in this project.
+All terraform modules are in [scalar-terraform](https://github.com/scalar-labs/scalar-terraform)

 ### [Charts](./charts)

-The charts directory contains helm charts to deploy Scalar DL, Schema Loading.
+The `charts` directory contains helm charts to deploy Scalar DL, Schema Loading.

 ### [Operation](./operation)